Unification of Italy: Roman Question

 Mazzini was discontented with the perpetuation of monarchical government and continued to agitate for a republic.
 With the motto "Free from the Alps to the Adriatic", the unification movement set its gaze on Rome and Venice.
 There were obstacles, however.
 A challenge against the pope's temporal dominion was viewed with profound distrust by Catholics around the world, and there were French troops stationed in Rome.
 Victor Emmanuel was wary of the international repercussions of attacking the Papal States, and discouraged his subjects from participating in revolutionary ventures with such intentions.

-Nonetheless, Garibaldi believed that the government would support him if he attacked Rome.
+Nonetheless, Garibald believed that the government would support him if he attacked Rome.
 Frustrated at inaction by the king, and bristling over perceived snubs, he came out of retirement to organize a new venture.
 In June 1862, he sailed from Genoa and landed again at Palermo, where he gathered volunteers for the campaign, under the slogan o Roma o Morte ('either Rome or Death').
 The garrison of Messina, loyal to the king's instructions, barred their passage to the mainland.
 Garibaldi's force, now numbering two thousand, turned south and set sail from Catania.
 Garibaldi declared that he would enter Rome as a victor or perish beneath its walls.
 He landed at Melito on 14 August and marched at once into the Calabrian mountains.